 William W. Grimes, an expert on Japan’s economics, provides insight into the country’s debt dilemma, including what measures the Democratic Party of Japan (DPJ) could take to help reduce the level of government debt.
-Grimes is a Professor of International Relations and Political Science at Boston University, and is a Research Associate for the National Asia Research Program.
+Grimes is a Professor of International Relations and Political Science at Boston University, and is a 2010–11 National Asia Research Associate.

 Three major global credit rating agencies currently place Japan on a negative watch.
 How would a downgrade in Japan’s credit rating affect the nation’s ability to borrow?

 A downgrade in Japan’s credit rating would likely have little or no effect on the country’s ability to borrow.
 The bulk of Japanese government debt is held domestically by public entities, including the Bank of Japan (BOJ) and government trust funds; financial institutions (banks, insurance companies, and securities firms); and households.
 None are as sensitive to credit ratings as are foreign financial institutions.